 - Carbon tax set equal to marginal damage. - Encourage research on renewable technologies (both public and private). - Industrial Policy: Plan phase-out of carbon in various sectors.
-Weaken fossil fuel industry power, Sachs (2020). - Cost of decarbonization: 1-2 % of GDP per year until 2050. - Cost of WWII: up to 43 % of GDP per year. - Cost of the pandemic: around 4% of GDP per year. - Start with easy-to-adjust sectors, such as electricity and cars.
+Weaken fossil fuel industry power, Sachs (2020). - Cost of decarbonization: 1-2 % of GDP per year until 2050. - Cost of WWII: up to 43 % of GDP per year. - Start with easy-to-adjust sectors, such as electricity and cars.
 Wait with aviation, steelmaking. - Compensate low-income losers (avoid yellow-vests) - Impose tariffs on carbon-content of imported goods.